cncf/tag-security/assessments/intake-process.md

 # Security Assessment Priorities & Pipeline Intake Process

-SIG-Security has a volunteer team of subject matter experts and industry professionals dedicated to helping SIG-Security members, the TOC, and the larger CNCF community maintain an understanding of the current state of security in the cloud native ecosystem and helping cloud native projects succeed.
+TAG-Security has a volunteer team of subject matter experts and industry professionals dedicated to helping TAG-Security members, the TOC, and the larger CNCF community maintain an understanding of the current state of security in the cloud native ecosystem and helping cloud native projects succeed.